tfgg/yournextmep/_candidates/eu2014/green/katharina-boettge.md

 person: katharina-boettge
 region: east-midlands
 party: green
-title: East Midlands - Green Party - Katharina Boettge
+title: Katharina Boettge is running for MEP in East Midlands for the Green Party
 incumbent: false
 ---